DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 # Character Creation

+## Create Your Dealer

+Players and GMs both control Dealers.
+A Dealer is someone who is in charge of their own fate, and plays using their own unique deck.
+Players are able to level up their Dealers by playing in Adventures, and GMs can set the level of their Dealers to best balance the Encounter during a session.

+Every Dealer can take Powers and Vulnerabilities, and has Skill Modifiers that impact their ability to interact with the world around them.
+These are the steps to building a Dealer as part of Character Creation.
+GMs can find additional advice on how to create a GM Dealer in the [GM Guide](../02_GMGuide.md)

 ## Decide Your Background

 First, choose where your character is coming from including your lived experiences that